 After I became saved at 15, my life was caught up in problems.
 My school grades were poor, my life lacked a moral anchor and my mind was besieged by hostile forces.
 After months of searching and self-evaluation, I saw that I needed to pray fervently about my life.
 After some sessions of spiritual warfare, I had a revelation.
 In it, I was spraying what looked like an insecticide on an army of spiders attached to my bed.
 They were many, but as the spray touched them, they dropped to the floor dead.
 There were many of them still untouched at a corner, then I woke up.

-I knew God was trying to tell me the battle was only half won.
+As naïve as I was at the time, I knew God was trying to tell me that the battle was only half won.
 Later that day, a word flashed into my mind: “You’re walking in unforgiveness.”
+That why the missing key.
 Truly, at that time, there were several people I had vowed not to forgive.
-I had not talked with two in particular for 4 years, even though we lived close to one another.
+I had not talked with two in particular for 4 years, even though we lived not too far from each other.
 I restituted, and the yoke over my life was completely broken.

-Some try to shy away from forgiving others by not admitting their hurts: “I wasn’t offended, I’m stronger than all that, I don’t easily get offended,” they would say.
-Part of being realistic in our approach to life is admitting our hurts.
+Some try to shy away from forgiving others by not admitting their hurts: “I wasn’t offended, I don’t easily get angered, I’m above that level,” they would say.
+But part of being realistic in our approach to life is admitting our hurts.
 We need to take off our “tough masks.”
 God understands our feelings and we need to open up to Him.

-Many people have this idea that if they nurse a grudge against a person it will make bad situations to befall him.
+Many people have this idea that if they nurse a grudge against a person it will make bad situations befall him/her.
 Self deception goes by no other name.
-Forgiveness is not really about “the other person,” its about you.
+Forgiveness is not really about “the other person,” it’s about you.
 When you tenaciously hold on to an offence and stew on bile juices, among other things, you will suffer internally while the object of your grudge breezes through life happily.
-Its for our own good that we forgive.
+It’s for our own good that we forgive.
 If we don’t, we can’t receive God’s forgiveness either and we know the eternal implications of this (Matt.
 6:15).

 There are some people we can never forgive by our natural ability.
 I read in the Voice of Martyrs about Mary Khoury who was 17 when her village, Damour, in Lebanon was raided by Muslim jihadists.
 They gave Mary and her parents one choice: “If you do not become a Muslim you will be shot.”
 Mary stood for Christ and refused to deny Him and she was shot.
 Two days later, Red Cross workers found Mary and her family where they had been shot – she was the only one still alive.
 But she was now paralyzed; the bullet had severed her spinal cord.
 Her paralyzed arms were extended and bent at the elbows.

 I heard of a lady who was sexually abused by a Catholic priest in her teens.
 She is married today and unable to have children as a result.
 She vowed never to forgive that priest for defiling her.
 I believe her healing is tied to forgiveness.
-I know someone too who was molested by two men and is now unable to overcome the perverse cravings that has plagued his heart.
-His emotional and spiritual decline has continued as he persists in bitterness and unforgiveness.
+I also knew a guy who was unable to overcome the perverse cravings plaguing his heart because he persists in bitterness and unforgiveness.

 How can you forgive a person who sexually abused you?
 How do you forgive a person who rejected you and made your life a living hell?
 How do you forgive the one who murdered your family or loved ones?
 How do you forgive those who falsely accused you or betrayed you deeply?
 You need the grace of God to forgive them.
 This grace is received by faith in Jesus.
 Philippians 4:13 says “I can do everything through him who gives me strength.”
 This includes the ability to forgive.